How to Enjoy Great Music

 When should I arrive?

 If possible, try to arrive up to 30 minutes before concert time, so you have time to find a good seat, take in the atmosphere and review your program.
 Most concerts do start on time.
 If you arrive after the concert starts, you will need to wait for a suitable pause in the program, before being seated (so as to not disturb others).

 What should I wear to an SPO concert?

 Our concerts are relaxed and casual.
 Many people will wear neat but casual clothes, while others will be slightly dressed up.
 You are likely to see everything from dress jeans and blazers to party dresses with bling.
 Please however avoid wearing perfume or cologne so that everyone can enjoy the performance, even those with allergies and scent sensitivities.

 Is there an intermission and what happens at it?

-Most concerns have a 20 minute intermission and refreshments are sometimes available.
+Most concerns have a 15 to 20 minute intermission and refreshments are sometimes available.
 Unlike most orchestras, our musicians actually mix with audience members at intermission and enjoy each other’s company.

 Will I know any of the music?

 Sometimes, you may hear something you recall from a special occasion, a movie soundtrack, cartoon or a commercial.
 It may not sound exactly as you remember it, or match something known in its entirety, but something may strike a familiar chord.